Alex Lovell: Live productions

 Lovell began her career as a stage actress, in roles which included Linda in Blood Brothers at the Birmingham Repertory Theatre.
 In 1997, she joined the Playdays live tour where she puppeteered and voiced Why Bird.

 Lovell has also appeared in pantomime on several occasions including in Cinderella at The New Theatre, Woking in 2002–2003.

 Children's television

 Lovell's first television role was as a presenter on the Fun Song Factory television series in 1998.
-She was later appointed as the female presenter for Disney Channel's Playhouse Disney strand with fellow-Fun Song Factory presenter Dave Benson Phillips which began in September 1999, and latterly, on the Playhouse Disney Channel, until they were made redundant from the network in late August 2006.
+She was later appointed as the female presenter for Disney Channel's Playhouse Disney strand with fellow-Fun Song Factory presenter Dave Benson Phillips which began in September 1999, and latterly, on the Playhouse Disney Channel, until most in-vision continuity was dropped by the network in late August 2006.

 She also had roles in several other children's shows, portraying Miss Thing in the second series of CITV's Timmy Towers and appeared in one episode of the BBC One sitcom My Dad's the Prime Minister, as 'Saskia', a disc jockey.